Intro-CS-App-Dev-and-Deploy/Overview/README.md

 1. Create a LinkedIn Account and share with Mr. Mercer and others in the class as profile is developed
 2. Create a new repository, share it with Mr. Mercer by email (email URL), and modify the ReadMe.md file with Case Study ideas
    - OPTION: use GitHub Classroom
-3. Create new repositories for each of the Case Studies listed below (<a href="https://github.com/Intro-CS-App-Dev-and-Deploy/Overview#all-case-studies">here</a>)
+3. Create new repositories for each of the Case Studies listed below
+   - INtroductory CS: <a href="https://github.com/Intro-CS-App-Dev-and-Deploy/Overview#all-case-studies">here</a>)

 ---